LokiCode-Inc/deploy-request/hardhat/README.md

 # Deploy Request Demo (Hardhat)

 A demo of using Loki.code's deploy request API call within a Hardhat project.
+For a more detailed guide, check out our [docs](https://docs.lokicode.app/make-a-deploy-request).

 ## Getting Started